 Racists tend to feel threatened by anyone who is from a different race, religion, or culture.
 It comes from ignorance and fear brought on by stereotypes.

-The thing is, we are not born racist.
-It’s not in our genes.
-It comes from our views and beliefs that develop as we grow up.
-We can be influenced by friends, family, newspapers, and society in general.
 If a child or young person grows up within a racist family, or has friends who are racist, they may believe that racism is normal and acceptable.
 But it’s not!

 If a young person, like yourself, experiences racism of any kind, they can feel lonely and sad.
 Like bullying, they may also try and avoid situations where racist behaviour could occur, and pretend to be ill, play truant from school, or be scared to leave their house.